-This seven-day training retreat is an opportunity to deepen and develop the skills and knowledge involved in teaching mindfulness-based approaches.
+This seven-day online training retreat is an opportunity to deepen and develop the skills and knowledge involved in teaching mindfulness-based approaches.
 Our time will be spent together in silence as we practise, as well as in small and large groups as we learn interactively, through our individual and collective experience.

 Participants will have opportunities to lead practices and investigate personal and co-participants’ experiences of these.
 Detailed instructor and peer feedback will be offered to support the learning.